Worcester State Lancers football

 The Worcester State Lancers football team represents Worcester State University in college football at the NCAA Division III level.
 The Lancers are members of the Massachusetts State Collegiate Athletic Conference (MASCAC), fielding its team in the MASCAC since 2013.
 The Lancers play their home games at John F. Coughlin Field in Worcester, Massachusetts.

-Their head coach is Adam Peloquin, who took over the position for the 2020 season.
+Their head coach is Lazaro Mitjans Jr., who took over the position for the 2025 season.